ilionx/qlabs-limitlessgaming/README.md

 Some time ago Job came to Ilionx and Zuyd University with the objective finding a solution for his problem.
 He, like many others, likes to game every now and then, but his ability to use a normal game controller is limited due to his cerebral paresis.

 This is where we (Ilionx) comes into play, as IT-company we've experience with developing new out-of-box solutions for abnormal problems.
 And with many young developers the spirit is fresh.
-That's why we adopted this to an Q-LABS project.
+That's why we adopted this to a Q-LABS project.
 This is our department where employees can think about and develop out-of-the-box solutions.

 By participating in projects like this, employees get the change to stay a head with new technological developments, stimulate their creativity and gain new knowledge.

-The first idea for creating a solution was by using AI and pattern recognition, this way the computer could learn to trigger action when Job wanted to do this, but was unable to do so.
+The first idea for creating a solution was by using AI and pattern recognition. this way the computer could learn to trigger action when Job wanted to do this but was unable to do so.

 For more info about the project see [Gaming-with-CP](https://www.ilionx.com/blog/gamen-met-cerebrale-parese-dat-kan-gewoon-bij-q-labs/) and [Alumni-Zuyd](https://www.ilionx.com/wp-content/uploads/2020/01/AZM-ilionx.pdf), both articles are in Dutch.